 Moreover, The ADA requires employers to provide reasonable accommodations to employees who, either with or without such accommodations, are qualified to “perform the essential functions of the employment position.”
 (See Top Disability Discrimination Lawyer Reply: How Do I Get A Disability Accommodation At Work?; Top Disability Discrimination Lawyer Reply: Can I Bring A Service Dog To Work As A Disability Accommodation Under The ADA?; Disability Discrimination: Is Late Arrival A Reasonable ADA Accommodation?).

-A particularly prevalent issue that we see at the Spitz law firm is employees that are being discriminated against due to being a recovering drug addict.
+A particularly prevalent issue that we see at Spitz, The Employee’s Law Firm is employees that are being discriminated against due to being a recovering drug addict.
 (See Is Alcoholism A Disability Under The ADA?; Is Drug and Alcohol Addiction Covered By the ADA?).
 The ADA is very clear that a past addiction to drugs and/or alcohol is a covered disability and an employer cannot discriminate against an employee simply because they have a history of drug addiction.
 It is also well established that current illegal drug use by an employee is usually not grounds for protection under the ADA.

 However, a less than clear issue involving drug addiction and the ADA is whether or not an employee currently using methadone is entitled to protection under the ADA if that employee is using methadone to treat a heroin or other narcotic drug addiction.
 A recent disability discrimination lawsuit filed in the United State District Court for the District of Maryland is worth monitoring because the issue of current methadone use and the protection afforded under the ADA is far less certain than the protection afforded to a past drug addict not using prescription methadone.